 When to Use Dreamt

 What does dreamt mean?
-Dreamt is an alternate form of the same past tense conjugation.
+Dreamt is an alternative form of the same past tense conjugation.
 It can be used in all the same contexts as dreamed.

 While not incorrect, this variant is less common in both American and British English.
 It is pronounced so that it rhymes with tempt and unkempt.